 Armless Syrian boy thrives in US, hopes family can join him

+In this Dec.
+10, 2016 photo, Syrian refugee Ahmad Alkhalaf smiles while playing with friends during a day camp for local Muslim children in Sharon, Mass.
 "Anything is possible in this world.
-You just have to believe in yoursel... .
-In this Dec.
-10, 2016 photo, Syrian refugee Ahmad Alkhalaf, left, dashes away from Rayyan Jalal while playing capture the flag with friends during a day camp for local Muslim children in Sharon, Mass.

 Comments